Still On The Road

 3.

-Under Your Spell (Bob Dylan & Carole Baye Sager)
+Under Your Spell (Bob Dylan & Carole Bayer Sager)

 Bob Dylan (guitar), Dave Stewart (guitar), Patrick Seymour (keyboards), John McKenzie (bass), Clem Burke (drums).